springernature/kotlin-playbook/classes-methods-extension-functions/README.md

 * Define methods on the class only when required for object-oriented polymorphism: to implement an interface, or to extend an abstract class.

 * Define extension functions that relate the class to other concepts in other packages or modules.
 E.g. in "adapter" packages, when using the Hexagonal architecture.

+* Define withXXX, plusXXX, minusXXX extensions to abstract the use of the builtin `copy` method of data classes where that simplifies code, removes duplication, and/or reduces possibility of coding error.